AmyLee91/IAPTestingDemo/IAPHelper/README.md

 Create a class or struct that will contain all your IAP-related code.
 For the sake of example we'll refer to this as the **IAPHelper** code

 * **Define your ProductIds**\
 Define a set of Strings that hold *ProductIds* for the products you want to sell.
-ProductIds take the form "com.your-company.your-product".
+ProductIds are generally in reverse domain form ("com.your-company.your-product").
 For example, "com.rarcher.flowers-large".
-These ids will match the products you define in App Store Connect
+These ids will match the product ids you define in App Store Connect

 * **Add your IAPHelper to the Payment Queue**\
 To receive notifications from the App Store (when payments are successful, fail, are restored, etc.) add your IAPHelper to the StoreKit payment queue.